ray-project/ray/doc/source/workflows/concepts.rst

 You might find that Ray Workflows is *lower level* compared to engines such as `AirFlow <https://www.astronomer.io/blog/airflow-ray-data-science-story>`__ (which can also run on Ray).
-This is because Ray Workflow focuses more on core workflow primitives as opposed to tools and integrations.
+This is because Ray Workflows focuses more on core workflow primitives as opposed to tools and integrations.

 Concepts